nimishh7/E-Commerce/README.md

-An E-Commerce website for Small, Mid-scale businesses.
+An E-Commerce website for Small, Mid-scale businesses.<br>
 Technologies used:
 HTML, CSS, Bootstrap, MySQL, PHP